Jogy32167/dotnet-basic-recruting-app/README.md

          1. Name is required and it's maximum length should be 255.
          2. CoachName is optional and it's maximum length should be 55.
          3. There can't be more than one team with the same name.

-2. Integrating database to store Locations and Teams inside it.
-We suggest using SqlLiteDb, because it doesn't require any installation in the machine and can be integrated and run right away.
-    1. Code first approach should be used.
-    2. As a result all the data that api returns should come from the database.

 ### Part 2
 1. As mentioned above, controllers and repositories aren't properly designed and don't follow general coding patterns such as SOLID, DRY, YAGNI.
 This part is all about you proposing how the code can be refactored in order to make it testable and more correct.
 2. Writing unit tests for that would be additional benefit.